-With the global economic remaining relatively uncertain, I’ve been reviewing my outgoings to see where I might be able to make some savings.
+With the global economic outlook remaining relatively uncertain, I’ve been reviewing my outgoings to see where I might be able to make some savings.

 My twice-weekly workout with my personal trainer is one of those items of expenditure that, on the face of it, would be one of the first things to go if times got hard.
 The thought terrifies me.